cds-snc/cds-superset/README.md

 ```

 ### Localhost
-You will need Docker, and optionally VS Code devcontainers:
+You will need Docker and Docker Compose, and optionally VS Code devcontainers:

 1. Run `make localhost`.
 2. Username and password are `admin` at http://localhost:8088.